Connect with us

 I read, with interest, your article about the difficulties that adults with Down syndrome face in the medical world (“People With Down Syndrome Are Living Longer, but the Health System Still Treats Many as Kids,” April 17).
 I might add that this kind of thing is a problem for adults with developmental disabilities in general.
 As an autistic adult, I can definitely relate.

-I have actually found myself sometimes to educate about my condition.
+I have actually found myself sometimes having to educate doctors about my condition.
 It is as though they do not expect to see developmental disabilities among their patients.
 While I am able to advocate for myself, I am very concerned about those who cannot.
 Another important point that your article makes is the need for medical professionals to address developmentally disabled adults directly.
 They should also speak to them as fellow adults and not as children.
 While we may have a developmental disability, we are also well aware of the fact that we are adults.

-Lastly, your article mentions the difficulty of getting for people over age 30.
+Lastly, your article mentions the difficulty of getting help for people over age 30.
 This is a problem not only for those with Down syndrome but for people with developmental disabilities in general.
 I am 58 and was diagnosed with autism at age 37.
 While I have benefited greatly from the help I have received, I have also found it very frustrating to be turned away from potential avenues of self-betterment just because of when I was born.
 It is never too late!

 Thank you very much for this timely article about adults with developmental disabilities.